Spring 2020 - GEOG 213 D100

 Trenhaile, Alan S. 2016.
 Geomorphology: A Canadian Perspective (Sixth Edition).
 Oxford University Press, Oxford UK.

-Note: copies will be available in the Bennett Library and the Geography Main Office; self-purchase is optional.
+Note: copies will be available in the Bennett Library; self-purchase is optional.
 Earlier editions will be sufficient.

 SFU’s Academic Integrity web site http://www.sfu.ca/students/academicintegrity.html is filled with information on what is meant by academic dishonesty, where you can find resources to help with your studies and the consequences of cheating.
 Check out the site for more information and videos that help explain the issues in plain English.